sharonhgreen/academic-website/content/authors/admin/_index.md

 ---

-Sharon H. Green is an equity- and results-oriented population health scientist.
+Sharon H. Green is a results-oriented population health data scientist.
 She has a track record of expertise in descriptive, inferential, and multivariate statistics; working with large administrative, clinical, and programmatic datasets; data visualization; regression analysis; causal inference; survey methods; and more.

 She is currently a Postdoctoral Scholar in the Department of Demography and the Berkeley Population Center as well as a Senior Data Science Fellow at the University of California, Berkeley.
 She earned her PhD, MPhil, and MPH from Columbia University and her BA from Johns Hopkins University.